Glen Canyon Dam

 A dam in Glen Canyon was studied as early as 1924, but these plans were initially dropped in favor of the Hoover Dam (completed in 1936) which was located in the Black Canyon.
 By the 1950s, due to rapid population growth in the seven U.S. and two Mexican states comprising the Colorado River Basin, the Bureau of Reclamation deemed the construction of additional reservoirs necessary.
-Contrary to popular belief, Lake Powell was not the result of negotiations over the controversial damming of the Green River within Dinosaur National Monument at Echo Park; the Echo Park Dam proposal was abandoned due to nationwide citizen pressure on Congress to do so.
 The Glen Canyon Dam remains a central issue for modern environmentalist movements.
 Beginning in the late 1990s, the Sierra Club and other organizations renewed the call to dismantle the dam and drain Lake Powell in Lower Glen Canyon.
-Today, Glen Canyon and Lake Powell are managed by the U.S. Department of the Interior within Glen Canyon National Recreation Area.
+Glen Canyon and Lake Powell are managed by the Department of the Interior within Glen Canyon National Recreation Area.

 Since first filling to capacity in 1980, Lake Powell water levels have fluctuated greatly depending on water demand and annual runoff.
 The operation of Glen Canyon Dam helps ensure an equitable distribution of water between the states of the Upper Colorado River Basin (Colorado, Wyoming, and most of New Mexico and Utah) and the Lower Basin (California, Nevada and most of Arizona).
 During years of drought, Glen Canyon guarantees a water delivery to the Lower Basin states, without the need for rationing in the Upper Basin.
 In wet years, it captures extra runoff for future use.
 The dam is also a major source of hydroelectricity, averaging over 4 billion kilowatt hours per year.
-The long and winding Lake Powell, known for its scenic beauty and recreational opportunities including houseboating, fishing and water-skiing, attracts millions of tourists each year to the Glen Canyon National Recreation Area.
+The long and winding Lake Powell, known for its scenic beauty and recreational opportunities including houseboating, fishing and water skiing, attracts millions of tourists each year to the Glen Canyon National Recreation Area.

 In addition to its flooding of the scenic Glen Canyon, the dam's economic justification was questioned by some critics.
 It became "a catalyst for the modern environmental movement," and was one of the last dams of its size to be built in the United States.
 The dam has been criticized for the large evaporative losses from Lake Powell and its impact on the ecology of the Grand Canyon, which lies downstream; environmental groups continue to advocate for the dam's removal.
-Water managers and utilities state that the dam is a major source of renewable energy and provides a vital defense against severe droughts.
+Water managers and utilities state that the dam is a major source of renewable energy and provides a buffer for severe droughts.